srips1990/yobichain/README.md

 System Requirements
 -------------------

-One server (min 2 GB RAM, 2 CPUs) running Ubuntu 16.04.2 x64 and latest version of phpMyAdmin.
+One server (min 2 GB RAM, 2 CPUs) running Ubuntu 16.04.2 x64 and php 7.0.

-You can set this up using Digtal Ocean's one-click app - PhpMyAdmin on 16.04.
+You can set this up using Digtal Ocean's one-click app  `PhpMyAdmin on 16.04` or `LAMP on 16.04`.
 Use this link to get a free $10 credit from Digital Ocean: https://m.do.co/c/dc0df9a8a187

 Installation
 ------------